this-is-learning/rxjs-fundamentals-course/docs/part-2.md

+---
+id: part-2
+title: Part 2.
+Reactive programming and RxJS
+---

 # Reactive programming and RxJS

 Contributors:

 - Nate Lapinski

-##

-# Fundamentals of RxJS

-Chapter 2: Reactive Programming with RxJS

-By: Nate Lapinski

 In this chapter, we will explore the building blocks of reactive programming and RxJS.
 We'll answer questions such as:

 - What is declarative programming ?
 - What is the Observer pattern, and how does it relate to the Iterator pattern ?